By Petko Kolarov

 This is an astonishing culmination of the ideas presented in the film.
 People who have experienced depressive episodes can surely relate to that struggle that feels both inside and outside.
 The visual grammar serves to underline all those feelings that go through a person’s head who is suffering from depression, a condition closely connected to self-harm.
 The hazy and blurry scene reminds me of the Bulgarian word “мараня“(which roughly translates to visible air that flickers in dry, hot and weather without wind, one could say a mini Fata Morgana), something that is enhancing the impact and meaning of that fight.

 Lena is the only one that goes out of the shimmer.
 However, that does not mean that she is the strongest or most worthy to survive.
 It was purely her wish.
-The deaths of Anya and Cass could be perceived as accidental, like a metaphor of how some do not make it out.
-It does not really matter whether it is a sudden attack from deformed monster or a slow process of self-destruction, paranoia which also affects the people surrounding the one suffering – it again ends with a brutal attack from that same deformed monster.
+The deaths of Anya and Cass could be perceived as accidental, as a metaphor for how some do not make it out.
+It does not really matter whether it is a sudden attack from a deformed monster or a slow process of self-destruction, paranoia which also affects the people surrounding the one suffering – it again ends with a brutal attack from that same deformed monster.
 As for Josie and Dr. Ventress, well they did not really die, they were absorbed into the alien melancholy.
 It was their wish just like Lena’s.
 Josie’s transformation is somewhat encouraging, flowers start to grow from her scars and this shows that something beautiful can grow out of that insufferable angst.
 The story of Dr. Ventress is quite different and darker for that matter.
 Earlier she says to Lena that she needed to know what was in the lighthouse, the meaning of it all.
-In the end she finds out the alien is inside her and it tells her it will swallow everything, just like the tumor inside her will.
-It is not death but end of hope, something which characterizes Dr. Ventress.
+In the end, she finds out the alien is inside her and it tells her it will swallow everything, just like the tumor inside her will.
+It is not death but the end of hope, something that characterizes Dr. Ventress.
 Total annihilation.

-In the final moments in the film Lena embraces Kane, even though she knows he is a replicant.
+In the final moments in the film, Lena embraces Kane, even though she knows he is a replicant.
 It is revealed that there’s something aglow in their eyes.
 There is some real significance here.